 Online reputation management, abbreviated as ORM, is the process of managing and maintaining your reputation in the online world.
 ORM involves the creation of high-quality content (websites, articles, social media posts, reviews, etc.) related to a brand (person or business) that shapes their reputation in the digital space.
+Of course, there are plenty of online reputation management tools available to maintain a positive online presence.

 The purpose of ORM is to control the conversation revolving around your brand so that people find the right stuff when they search for you on the web.
 This can either be done proactively or in response to some negative content appearing on the internet.
 A good reputation implies you are an expert in your field-it augments your web traffic as well as your revenue while a bad one leads to loss of prospects and clients.